How many calories are you supposed to eat a day? It’s a great question and the topic I am tackling today as a San Jose eating disorder counselor.

 As I kept seeing people report these horrible results, I started questioning my eating philosophy.

-I discovered that the very premise of the question “How Many Calories Are You Supposed To Have A Day?” assumes you are operating in a 24 hour time period.
+I discovered that the very premise of the question “How Many Calories Are You Supposed To Have A Day?” assumes you are fundamentally flawed.

 That you need to measure and control your food.

 Why do you need to measure and control your food?
 Because your body doesn’t work.